 6.3 The Albion Foundation offers a range of sports coaching, educational programmes, health and inclusion activities to schools, colleges and other organisations.

 7. STAFF CONDUCT

 7.1 The Club’s staff endeavour to deal with all customers and supporters in a professional, courteous, prompt and efficient manner.
-Everyone will be regarded equally irrespective of their race, colour, nationality, religion, sexual orientation, disability, marital or family status, age or ethnic origin.
+Everyone will be regarded equally irrespective of their race, colour, nationality, religion, sexual orientation, disability, marital or family status, age, ethnic origin, pregnancy or maternity status.